HYENA-007-CYBER/ros2_humble_notes/week_3.md

 ---

-### Differential Drive Plugin
+## Differential Drive Plugin

 Allows the robot to move using the `cmd_vel` topic.
-Only rear wheels are driven.
+Only rear wheels are driven , front wheels are for support

 ```xml
 <plugin name="differential_drive_controller" filename="libgazebo_ros_diff_drive.so">